nebaware/temariware/README.md

 2. **Complete User Flow**:
    - Register/Login with secure authentication
    - Complete your profile setup with AI scoring
-   - Browse AI-matched jobs and internships
+   - Browse AI-matched internships and full-time jobs
    - Manage wallet with Ethiopian payment systems
    - Enroll in courses with progress tracking
    - Network with verified students